 Stewardship of Genuine Contact is not much different.
 Through the very nature of co-creation and mentoring, new growth is bound to happen.
 The International Genuine Contact Organization carries the responsibility of ensuring it happens within the boundaries created by our organizational givens, keeping a clear picture of the whole organization so that we can see where new growth may replace what was there before and taking action to clean up that deadwood, and supporting the health and balance of all of our members – both formal and informal – through the organizational structures and work processes that are developed.

 The organization and its members are invited to be good stewards of Genuine Contact.
-When we do this well, as Genuine Contact grows it will always remain true to its essence, to its core beliefs, and its foundational givens.
-But it will grow and adapt to our ever-changing understanding of organizations and the environment within which they operate.
-And it will grow and adapt in the healthiest and most balanced way we know how.
+When we do this well, as the Genuine Contact way of working and living grows it will always remain true to its essence, to its core beliefs, and its foundational givens.
+While respecting these boundaries that create the form of Genuine Contact, it will grow and adapt to our ever-changing understanding of organizations and the environment within which they operate.
+And through good stewardship, it will grow and adapt in the healthiest and most balanced way we know how.

-Although not a focus for the organization, all of this work together offers a lovely side-benefit.
-That benefit is the opportunity to hang out in the playground of lived experience of working within a Genuine Contact Organization.
+Co-creation, mentoring, and stewardship all work together to create the conditions for our organization to function as a learning playground.
+A lived experience of working within a Genuine Contact Organization.
 Our members don’t just support other organizations in working this way, we each have the lived experience of participating in an organization that has been developed and continues to be regenerated in this way too.

 Along with that experience comes all of the benefits we know are possible when working this way – collaboration, synergy, ease, strong relationships, and more.
 It also comes with the practical experience of what it is like to be leaders having the courage to work this way, and all of the mixed emotions, personal growth, and leadership development opportunities that come with it.